 At that time, I made another major decision; I would never again present a guru as someone who had all the answers.
 I would only help people find the truth for themselves.
 If I was to help people I would only help people using techniques not dogma.

 In an odd way I now thank that false spiritual teacher for the lessons he taught me.
 Had he not done what he did, I would not have learned what not to do as a spiritual guide.
 I would never have taken the path to help Independent Seekers.
 I would not have recognized the principle of Co-evolution working out here: I gained some great wisdom through my interaction with him, however painful it was.
-I would not have written the book: “Awakening the Guru in You” which contains a lot of wisdom drawn from my perceived negative experience with him.
+I would not have written the book: “Awaken the Guru in You” which contains a lot of wisdom drawn from my perceived negative experience with him.

 But, now that I’ve matured and learned, I’m finding that because I am more introverted, I can be truly sensitive in times when people need me to help and when it is too pushy and manipulative.
 I can sense the point when someone just needs a little bit of extra love and contact and a few right words to breakthrough to a deeper insight or even an awakening experience.
 The breakthrough happens through their own steam and from that point on they have a greater capacity to face and get through other difficulties in their life.

 The superpower it’s all given me is the ability to give people the space to explore who they really are without trying to get them to be different.
 It’s given me the ability to love people and create a safe environment where people inquire into their true nature and share what they come up with.
 They can go through whatever they need to go through to let go of what is holding them back so they can come to their own insights and wisdom (which is infinitely better than anything I can suggest.)
 This is far more life changing than giving some spiritual truisms that come from some religious teacher’s handbook of aphorisms.